NDHall/CirrostratusGFA/resources/readme.md

 # Databases and Versions

 ### Reasoning:
 This reposistory is part of wider effort to create and maintain detailed and consistent functional annotation across several genome projects.
 To help maintain consistency and improve effciency a database versions are frozen.
 They can be updated as needed in your own versions, or at some later date for this version.
-The effciency saving step is that meta-data associated with a genomic hit is saved as between runs of the pipeline in pickle format, allowing for memoization leading to decreased look-up time the more times the pipeline is run.
+The effciency saving step is that meta-data associated with a genomic hit is saved  between runs of the pipeline in pickle format, allowing for memoization leading to decreased look-up time the more times the pipeline is run.

 -----------------------------------------